Faith and Forms

 Madonna, bodhisattva, beauty: Furen University’s Chinese Catholic paintings in modern China

-Dr Patricia Yu
+Dr Patricia J. Yu

 Assistant Professor, Department of Art History